 Close to the airport there is a long street with many shops, restaurants, taverns and cafe-bars and often live greek music too.
 Its is also home to the islands only cinema.

-You dont necessarily come for the beaches.
-They aren’t the best beaches in Greece but in saying that the best beaches on Santorini are quite unusual and its definately worth looking at one or two.
+You dont necessarily come to Santorini for the beaches.
+They aren’t the best beaches in Greece but in saying that the best beaches on Santorini are quite unusual and its still worth looking at one or two.

 Probably the best known beach on Santorini lies on the southernmost part of Santorini near Akrotiri village, 12 kilometers south west of Fira.